bahgat-ahmed/Generating-Colored-Images-of-House-Numbers-using-generative-adversarial-networks-GANs-/README.md

-# Generating Colored House Numbers using generative adversarial networks (GANs)
+# Generating Colored Images of House Numbers using Generative Adversarial Networks (GANs)

 This is one of the projects I've built in Udacity **Deep Learning Nanodegree**.